niteshaj/aws-solutions-architect-professional-notes/05-compute/ec2.md

 ## EC2 Purchase Options (Launch Types)

 - **On-Demand (default)**:
-    - Average of anything, no specific cons or pros
     - On-demand instances are isolated but multiple customer instances run on a shared hardware
-    - Multiple instance types (different sizes) can run on the same EC2 hosts, consuming a different allocation of resources
     - Billing: per-second billing while an instance is running, if a system is shut down, we don't get billed for that
-    - Associated resources such as storage consume capacity, we will be billed regardless the instance is running or it is stopped
     - We should always start the evaluation process using on-demand
     - With on-demand there are no interruptions.
 We start an instance and it should run as long as we don't decide to shut it down
-    - In case of resource shortage the reserved instances receive highest priority, consider them instead of on-demand in case of business critical systems
     - On-demand offers predictable pricing without any discount options
     - If you are unsure of duration or type of workload, On-demand should be considered.
 - **Spot instances**: